derpaloftet/music-quiz-react/README.md

 - Edge Cases: Tests behavior when all attempts are used up or questions are skipped, ensuring proper handling of "no more questions" scenarios and accurate final score display.
 - Replayability: Checks the ability to restart the quiz after completing a session, returning users to the genre selection page.

+**Deployment & CI/CD**:

+- Continuous Integration: Set up with CircleCI for automated testing and builds on every commit.
+- Deployment: Automatically deployed to Netlify on successful builds.

 ---

 Music Quiz is the perfect activity to test your knowledge and discover new music along the way.
 Play, learn, and have fun!